cameronsamuels/marqueetitle/README.md

 # About

 This library was made by [Cameron Samuels](http://cameronsamuels.com).
+It is made in JavaScript.